svenkreiss/databench/docs/frontend.rst

 and ``databench.js``.

-Running the Backend at a Custom Location
+Running the Backend at a Custom Location (outdated)
 ++++++++++++++++++++++++++++++++++++++++++++++

 You can also include Databench in websites.
 For that, you need the